giuliab00/RTI_Assignment2/README.md

 roslaunch ass2 ass2.launch
 ```

 After this command is given it is possible to give directly the coordinates to reach.

+(It is displaied to insert the x variable, but the first time it could happen not to be visible since it appears between the lines of the environment setting, although pressing ``` Enter ``` the command is shown again)

 In a new terminal is possible to see the number of target reached and canceled by launching this command: